GET IN TOUCH

 The role of remittance has been crucial for decades.
 In comparison, efforts by financial institutions or regulators to encourage these inflows has only been recent.
 This is reflected through the few investment options available to NRBs in the form of (1) Wage Earners Bond (2) USD Premium Bond (3) USD Investment Bond.
 The coupled factor of informal migration and remittance along with unpopular products, results in 40-60% [14] of remittance leaking into informal channels.

 A longer-term impact of the status quo comes in the form of perception in the global market.
 Bangladesh is being perceived as a hub for cheap and quick labor.
 The race to supply the cheapest labor on order at any volume comes at the cost of migrants’ future.
 Peeling the glorified tag, this cheap labor translates to the unskilled workforce, that is left for manual work.
+This perception is getting reinforced with time.

-With time this perception is getting reinforced with time.
 Changing this subconscious association will not be easy.
 In supplying troves of ‘cheap’ labor, concerned stakeholders have moved away from upskilling the current workforce.
 Peer countries on the other hand have successfully penetrated the market, preparing for these higher-value remittance opportunities.
 A prime example is the Silicon Valley of India, Bengaluru.

 Unfortunately, the consequence of this branding or current system trickles down even to individual migrants as burdens and missed opportunities.
 Reliance on the informal channel shifts decision-making from the migrant to the ‘service’ providers.
 This modality leads to exploitation and malpractice, which manifests into the: